2024 BottomLine

 • Sick leave wages paid under FFCRA.

-• Federal electronic reporting required when filing 250 or more Federal W-2s.
+• Federal electronic reporting required when filing 10 or more aggregate Federal information returns.
 Visit ssa.gov/employer for information about filing your W-2s electronically.

 • Minnesota electronic reporting.
 E-filing is required if you have more than 10 W-2s.